tsgates/arch-wiki-markdown/wiki/SLiM.md

     exec <session-command>

-Replace <session-command> with the appropriate session command.
-Some examples of different desktop start commands:
+Replace <session-command> with the desired session command.
+Some examples have been provided below:

     exec awesome
     exec dwm